What makes a good recording environment?

-Out on my own here (I know), but I don’t recommend ‘podcast’ microphones.
+Out on my own here (I know), but I don’t tend to recommend ‘podcast’ microphones.
 They are designed to record a 360 degree range around the microphone (omni-directional).
 Great in the case where you have yourself, and three interview guests around a table, but not so great for audiobook recording (too much background noise collected).

 What sort of recording software do I need?

 Audacity 2.2.1 is a free and open-source digital audio editor and recording application software.
 You can use Audacity for recording, editing and producing your audiobook.
 It is pretty simply to use.

 If you would like training, please let me know via this link: How can we help?